Join us

 November 3, 2020

-County employees process mail-in ballots at a Clark County election department facility in Las Vegas, Nevada.
+County employees process mail-in ballots at a Clark County election department facility in Las Vegas, Nevada, in 2020.
 AP Photo/John Locher

 One week before Election Day, President Trump tweeted, “Big problems and discrepancies with Mail In Ballots all over the USA”—a claim he used to call for the dismissal of some of those ballots and for a definitive result on November 3 regardless of outstanding votes.
 Since the summer, Trump has cherry-picked examples of voting irregularities to paint a picture of an unreliable and exploitable system.
 Those examples are often plucked from developing stories covered by local news outlets that continue to pursue clarity for their readers even after the president reaches for the next one.